-In advance of commencing the adaptively-designed NASH-RX Phase 2b/3 trial, the Company will commence a Hepatic Impairment Study, which will run in parallel with the phase 2b/3 trial as part of the Phase 3 development program.
-The Company and Covance have executed the Master Services Agreement that will cover both the Phase 2b/3 trial and this additional study, and the Work Order for this Hepatic Impairment study has also been signed.
-The cost of the Hepatic Study is \$2 million.
-The Hepatic Impairment Study will be conducted at up to four sites and will involve approximately 40 patients (divided amongst normal healthy volunteers, and patients with hepatic impairment categorized as Child-Turcotte-Pugh (CTP) classes A, B, and C) who each will receive a single infusion of belapectin and whose serum belapectin levels will be monitored for up to approximately two weeks to define the effects of various stages of cirrhosis on serum belapectin levels and safety.
-The prior trials undertaken by the Company limited trial subjects to patients who had compensated cirrhosis.
-Patients with compensated cirrhosis are categorized as being CTP Class A. Patients with more advanced or decompensated cirrhosis are CTP Class B or Class C. Based on the results from this hepatic impairment study, the Company may consider including patients with more advanced cirrhosis in the Phase 3 portion of its NASH-RX trial.
-First, however, a Hepatic Impairment Study needs to be conducted to indicate that belapectin dosing is appropriate and inform about its potential safety profile in CTP Class B and Class C patients, just as earlier trials indicated belapectin dosing and safety in CTP Class A patients.
-Until dosing and safety profile is further informed in CTP Class B and/or Class C patients, the NASH-RX trial will enroll only CTP Class A patients.
+The Company also has commenced a Hepatic Impairment Study, which will run in parallel with the phase 2b/3 trial as part of the development program.
+The Hepatic Impairment Study is being conducted at three sites and involves approximately 40 patients (divided amongst normal healthy volunteers, and patients with hepatic impairment categorized as Child-Turcotte-Pugh (CTP) classes A (mild), B (moderate), and C (severe).
+Each subject will receive a single infusion of belapectin (4 mg/kg LBM) and their serum belapectin levels will be monitored for up to approximately two weeks to define the effects of various stages of cirrhosis on serum belapectin levels.
+The tolerance and safety of belapectin will be evaluated.
+Enrollment in this study was completed in February 2022, and the results will be announced when available.
+Based on the results from this hepatic impairment study, the Company may consider including patients with more advanced cirrhosis in the Phase 3 portion of its NAVIGATE trial.
+Until dosing and safety profile is further informed in CTP Class B and/or Class C patients, the NAVIGATE trial will enroll only CTP Class A patients.
+Further details on this hepatic impairment study can be found on www.clinicaltrials.gov study NCT04332432.

 Cancer Immunotherapy.
-We believe there is potential for galectin inhibition to play a key role in the burgeoning area of cancer immunotherapy.
+We believe there is potential for galectin inhibition to play a key role in the innovative area of cancer immunotherapy.
 For example, there have been several recent approvals of drugs that enhance a patient's immune system to fight cancer.
-It is our goal to use a galectin inhibitor to further enhance the immune system function to fight cancer in a way that complements other approaches to this type of therapy.
-This hypothesis is supported by the fact that galectin-3 is expressed at high levels in multiple types of tumors, adds to the malignant nature of the tumors, and protects the tumors from immune system attack.
+It is our goal to use ourgalectin-3 inhibitor to further enhance the immune system function to help the body to fight cancer in a way that complements other approaches to this type of therapy.
+This hypothesis is supported by the fact that galectin-3 is expressed at high levels in multiple types of tumors and their micro-environment, where it fosters the malignant nature of the tumors, and protects the tumors from immune attack by the patient's own defense mechanism.
 Our drug candidates provide a promising new therapeutic approach to enhance the activity of the immune system against cancer cells.
-Preclinical studies have indicated that GR-MD-02 enhances the immune response to cancer cells, increased tumor shrinkage and enhanced survival in immune competent mice with prostate, breast, melanoma and sarcoma cancers when combined with one of the immune checkpoint inhibitors, anti-CTLA-4 or anti-PD-1, or with the immune cell activator anti-OX40.
-These preclinical data led to the filing of two Investigator-sponsored INDs and the initiation of studies of GR-MD-02 in combination with Yervoy® (ipilimumab) and KEYTRUDA (pembrolizumab) in Phase 1B studies of patients with metastatic melanoma.
-The KEYTRUDA trial has also been expanded to include patients with non-small cell lung cancer and head and neck squamous cell carcinoma.
-These studies are being conducted under the sponsorship of Providence Portland Medical Center's Earle A. Chiles Research Institute (EACRI).
+Preclinical studies have indicated that belapectin enhances the immune response to cancer cells, increased tumor shrinkage and enhanced survival in immune competent mice with prostate, breast, melanoma and sarcoma cancers when combined with one of the immune checkpoint inhibitors, anti-CTLA-4 or anti-PD-1, or with the immune cell activator anti-OX40.
+These preclinical data led to the filing of two Investigator-sponsored INDs and the initiation of Phase 1B studies of belapectin in combination with Yervoy® (ipilimumab) in metastatic melanoma and another phase 1B study in combination with KEYTRUDA (pembrolizumab) in patients with metastatic melanoma and head and neck squamous cell carcinoma.
+These studies were conducted under the sponsorship of Providence Portland Medical Center's Earle A. Chiles Research Institute (EACRI).